SonarSource/sonarlint-vscode/README.md

 ### Apex analysis specific requirements

-The support for Apex analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see connected mode below).
+The support for Apex analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see Connected Mode below).
 You also need the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) VSCode extension.

 ### PL/SQL analysis specific requirements

-The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see connected mode below).
+The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see Connected Mode below).
 You also need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

-## Connected mode
+## Connected Mode

 You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.